collective/collective.developermanual/source/components/grok.rst

 To enabled grok'ing for your package

 * Top level *configure.zcml* must include grok namespace and five.grok directive.
-You do not need to put this directive subpackages.
+You do not need to put this directive in subpackages.
 This directive scans your package source tree recursively for grok'ed files.

 * The package must be loaded using setup.py auto include, NOT using *zcml =* section in buildout.cfg.
 Otherwise templates are not loaded.